 1. TIME OF REGISTRATION.
-In the fall term of 1938, freshmen and transfer students will begin registration Tuesday, Sept.
-20 at 1:00 p. m.
-Former students will register Friday, and Saturday, Sept.
-23 and 24.
+In the fall term of 1939, freshmen and transfer students will begin registration Tuesday, Sept.
+19 at 1:00 p. m.
+Former students will register Friday and Saturday, Sept.
+22 and 23.

 2. DROPPING A SUBJECT, OR CHANGES IN REGISTRATION.
-No changes in classification are permitted unless authorized by the student's class adviser or dean, and the Registrar.
+No changes in classification are permitted unless authorized by the student's class adviser or dean, and the registrar.
 A student cannot drop a subject except upon a written recommendation of the head of the department concerned and the approval of his adviser.
 In case such permission is granted and the subject is dropped before the close of the first four weeks (five weeks for the first term of attendance at college) of the term, no grade will be reported; after that time a grade of "F" will be reported in the subject, except in the case of illness when the grade of "Inc." or "N" (no grade), will be recommended.
 Attendance in the class should be continued until the drop has been recorded by the Registrar.

 3. ENROLLMENT CARDS.
-Students may be admitted to classes only by an enrollment card.
+Students may be admitted to classes only by an enrollment card, class card, or class list.
 Credit will not be granted to any student who enters a class without having been properly registered in the subject.

-4. CLASS ADVISER.
+4. FACULTY ADVISER.
 Each student is placed under the immediate charge of a member of the faculty who is his adviser.
-The student reports to him for assignment to classes, and consults with him for advice and direction in matters pertaining to college work.
+The student reports to him for assignment to classes, and consults with him for advice and direction in matters pertaining to college work and personal problems.

 5. PREREQUISITES.
 Two conditions, (X), or one failure, (F), in prerequisite work for any subject excludes the student from that subject.
-The termend grade in any subject is the determining grade in ascertaining the eligibility of a student for advanced work.
+The term-end grade in any subject is the determining grade in ascertaining the eligibility of a student for advanced work.

 6. PROMOTION TO HIGHER CLASS.
-Promction from one class to another will be made when the total credits earned are not more than eight less than the number required to complete the year of the course in which the student is registered, except that promotion from one class to another will not be made in the spring term.
+Promotion from one class to another will be made when the total credits earned are not more than eight less than the number required to complete the year of the course in which the student is registered, except that promotion from one class to another will not be made in the spring term.

 7. CHANGE IN DIVISION.
 A student changing from one division to another may not be deficient in more than 16 points and must obtain the authorization of both the Dean of the Division in which he has been enrolled and the Dean of the Division which he wishes to enter.
-He must obtain a transcript of his credits from the Registrar to be presented to the dean of the division in which he wishes to enroll.
+He must obtain a transcript of his credits from the Registrar to be presented to the Dean of the Division in which he wishes to enroll.
 Changes will not be permitted except at the opening of a term.

 8. LATE REGISTRATION.
-Students, registering after the regular registration date are required to pay for the first day of tardiness a fee of \$3, and an additional fee of \$1 per day up to the limit of \$5.
-Students will not ordinarily be admitted to any of the four-year courses or to any classes later than Monday of the second week of the term.
+Students registering after the regular registration date are required to pay for the first day of tardiness a fee of \$3, and an additional fee of \$1 per day up to the limit of \$5.
+Students will not ordinarily be admitted to any of the four-year courses or to any classes later than the seventh calendar day of the term.

-ADMISSION WITH DEFICIENCY.
-When a student is permitted to enter with deficiencies in required entrance subjects, such deficiencies must be made up during the first year of attendance in college.
+9. ADMISSION WITH DEFICIENCY.
+When a student is permitted to enter with deficiencies in required entrance subjects, such deficiencies MUST be made up during the FIRST year of attendance in college.